wimgielis/PythonScript_NotepadPlusPlus/README.md

 - SumNumbers (alt-$):
 Select any text, the numbers found in the text will be summed and displayed.
 Support for currencies.

+- TIJsonToNormal (ctrl-alt-j):
+The JSON code in the file for a TI is replaced with normal TI code in plain text.
+Parameters, variables and the code tabs are done.

 - RectangularEdits.py (alt-r):
 Insert text or a series of numbers (with a pattern) onto the rectangular selection